brsynth/rpbasicdesign/README.md

 optional arguments:
   -h, --help            show this help message and exit --rpsbml_file RPSBML_FILE
-                        rpSBML file from which enzymes UniProt IDs will be collected --parts_files PARTS_FILES [PARTS_FILES ...]
+                        rpSBML file from which enzymes UniProt IDs will be collected.
+  --parts_files PARTS_FILES [PARTS_FILES ...]
                         List of files providing available linkers and user parts (backbone, promoters, ...) for constructs.
+Default: [data/biolegio_parts.csv, user_parts.csv]
-  --lms_id LMS_ID       part ID to be used as the LMS methylated linker --lmp_id LMP_ID       part ID to be used as the LMP methylated linker --backbone_id BACKBONE_ID
+  --lms_id LMS_ID       part ID to be used as the LMS methylated linker.
+Default: LMS --lmp_id LMP_ID       part ID to be used as the LMP methylated linker.
+Default: LMP --backbone_id BACKBONE_ID
-                        part ID to be used as the backbone --sample_size SAMPLE_SIZE
+                        part ID to be used as the backbone.
+Default: BASIC_SEVA_37_CmR-p15A.1 --sample_size SAMPLE_SIZE
-                        Number of construct to generate.
+                        Number of construct to generate.Default: 3
-  --o_dnabot_dir O_DNABOT_DIR
+  --cds_permutation CDS_PERMUTATION
+                        Whether all combinations of CDS permutation should be built Default: true --o_dnabot_dir O_DNABOT_DIR
-                        Output folder to write construct and coord part files.
+                        Output folder to write construct and plate files.
 It will be created if it does not exist yet.
 Existing files will be overwritten.
 Default: out/dnabot_in
   --o_sbol_dir O_SBOL_DIR
                         Output folder to write SBOL depictions of constructs.
 It will be created if it does not exist yet.
 Existing files will be overwritten.
 Default: out/sbol_export
 ```